Concurrent lines on del Pezzo surfaces of degree one: Abstract

 \section{Abstract}

-Let $X$ be a del Pezzo surface of degree one over an algebraically closed field $k$, and let $K_X$ be its canonical divisor.
-The morphism $\varphi$ induced by the linear system $|-2K_X|$ realizes $X$ as a double cover of a cone in $\mathbb{P}^3$ that is ramified over a smooth curve of degree 6.
-The surface $X$ contains 240 curves with negative self-intersection, called exceptional curves.
-We prove that for a point~$P$ on the ramification curve of $\varphi$, at most sixteen exceptional curves go through~$P$ in characteristic $2$, and at most ten in all other characteristics.
-Moreover, we prove that for a point $Q$ outside the ramification curve of $\varphi$, at most twelve exceptional curves go through $Q$ in characteristic $3$, and at most ten in all other characteristics.
-We show that these upper bounds are sharp in all cases except possibly in characteristic 5 outside the ramification curve.
+Let $X$ be a del Pezzo surface of degree one over an algebraically closed field, and $K_X$ its canonical divisor.
+The morphism $\varphi$ induced by $|-2K_X|$ realizes $X$ as a double cover of a cone in $\mathbb{P}^3$, ramified over a smooth sextic curve.
+The surface $X$ contains 240 exceptional curves.
+We prove the following statements.
+For a point~$P$ on the ramification curve of $\varphi$, at most sixteen exceptional curves contain~$P$ in characteristic $2$, and at most ten in all other characteristics.
+Moreover, for a point $Q$ outside the ramification curve, at most twelve exceptional curves contain $Q$ in characteristic $3$, and at most ten in all other characteristics.
+We show that these upper bounds are sharp, except possibly in characteristic 5 outside the ramification curve.